m-mf/m-mf/doc/index.rst

   aeonfocus
     specifies if afflictions being cured in slowcuring mode will be focused.

+  adrenaline
+    Will cause athletics users to only use adrenaline for the quicksilver defense.

   allheale
     specifies whenever the system should make use of allheale to cure affs or not.
 Currently, it only makes use of it for blackout.
 You can disable this if you don't have any allheale potion so the system won't spam trying to use it.